AToN’s San Diego Addiction Treatment Professionals

 Her APA accredited program culminated with her dissertation on the opinions of child custody evaluators with regard to domestic violence and alienation.
 Throughout her graduate education, Dr. Sanders gained experience with many populations in multiple clinical settings such as inpatient assessment and short-term treatment, long-term insight oriented therapy with adults, trauma informed treatment with children, and child custody evaluations.Most recently she was a department director at a large private facility assessing and treating dually diagnosed in and outpatients.Dr.
 Sanders takes an eclectic approach, pulling from CBT and psychodynamic modalities to help individuals overcome substance use disorders, address underlying psychological conditions, and ultimately realize their full potential.
 As an active member of the San Diego Psychological Association she regularly attends committee meetings and conferences in order to stay current with community standards in the field.

-Dr. Cannon is delighted to join AToN team as a Clinical Health Psychologist providing Biofeedback treatment to residents.
-Her clinical expertise in Psychophysiology and Biofeedback assists residents in developing and applying stress management skills for relapse prevention.
-She has been certified by the Biofeedback Certification International Alliance since 2004 and is a Fellow.
+Dr. Cannon has been a member of AToN’s Clinical Team since September 2011.
+She manages the Clinical Team as the Clinical Director, conducts AToN’s outcome research, and also participates in treating residents.
+She is a Clinical Health Psychologist and her clinical expertise in Psychophysiology and Biofeedback assists residents in developing and applying stress management skills for relapse prevention.
+She is certified by the Biofeedback Certification International Alliance since 2004 and is a Fellow.
+Additionally, Dr. Cannon is certified by the EMDR International Association to treat trauma.
 She completed her Bachelor’s Degree in Psychology from Brigham Young University.
 She attained her Master’s Degree in Health Psychology and her Ph.D. in Clinical Psychology from California School of Professional Psychology in San Diego.

 Dr. Chad K. Cox is happy to join the AToN team of professional counselors.
 Dr. Cox has been involved in psychotherapeutic interventions for the past 11 years.
 Dr. Cox received his Bachelors in Science in Psychology from the University of Washington in Seattle.
 He then attended the California Schools of Professional Psychology in San Diego where he received his Doctorate in Psychology (Psy.D).
 Dr. Cox has had a variety of experiences that qualify him to attend to the needs of those suffering from addiction and psychological difficulties.